-The Commission previously undertook an examination of the use of the term "misdemeanor" in the New Jersey Statutes.
-During the course of that project, the Commission noted that a non-Code statute required a police officer to bring an individual who has been arrested before a "municipal magistrate."
+Staff was previously asked to review the usage of the term "misdemeanor" in the New Jersey Statutes.
+During the course of that project, Staff noted that a non-Code statute requires a police officer to bring an individual who has been arrested before a "municipal magistrate."